 - 9th Grade Be CALM Student Participant

-The Be CALM Program is a mindfulness-based Social-Emotional Learning program for 6th - 9th graders with two levels (6th/7th and 8th/9th) of developmentally-appropriate curriculum that consist of 16 (45-minute) weekly lessons each.
-Our program builds educators' capacity for mindful teaching and compassionate engagement with students to support them in learning and applying social-emotional skills in the classroom and beyond.
+Be CALM is a mindfulness-based Social-Emotional Learning program for 6th - 9th graders with two levels (6th/7th and 8th/9th) of developmentally-appropriate curriculum that consist of 16 (45-minute) weekly lessons each.
+The program builds educators' capacity for mindful teaching and compassionate engagement with students to support them in learning and applying social-emotional skills in the classroom and beyond.

-Our research-based program was developed with users in mind.
-We focus on teachers' as well as students' wellbeing, and program developers provide ongoing support within a professional learning community to enhance program sustainability.
+This research-based program was developed with users in mind.
+Program developers focus on teachers' as well as students' wellbeing, and they provide ongoing support within a professional learning community to enhance program sustainability.

 What is the Evidence?